Small Samoan flying fox

 The small Samoan flying fox (Pteropus allenorum) is a species of fruit-eating megabat whose type specimen was originally collected in Samoa in 1856, but was not identified as a new species until 2009.
 Its wingspan was at least two feet, and it weighed around 8 oz.
 As the type specimen is dead, and no other examples of the species are known, it is believed to be extinct.

+It is known from only a single specimen collected in 1856 on the island of Upolu in Samoa.
+The species is believed to have gone extinct during the 19th century due to a combination of overhunting by humans and habitat destruction from agriculture.